Skip to main content

 }

 Fallow’s built-in plugins parse config files (e.g., vite.config.ts, jest.config.js) using Oxc’s AST parser.
-This handles static objects, arrays, and defineConfig() wrappers.
-However, it cannot evaluate arbitrary JavaScript.What’s handled:
+This handles static objects, arrays, and defineConfig() wrappers, but it can’t evaluate arbitrary JavaScript.What’s handled:

 • Static object literals and arrays